Phyllis Schlafly: Opposition to Equal Rights Amendment

 Schlafly became an outspoken opponent of the Equal Rights Amendment (ERA) during the 1970s as the organizer of the "STOP ERA" campaign.
 STOP was a backronym for "Stop Taking Our Privileges".
-She argued that the ERA would take away gender-specific privileges currently enjoyed by women, including "dependent wife" benefits under Social Security, separate restrooms for males and females, and exemption from Selective Service (the military draft).
+She argued that the ERA would take away gender-specific privileges enjoyed by women, including "dependent wife" benefits under Social Security, separate restrooms for males and females, and exemption from Selective Service (the military draft).
 She was opposed by groups such as the National Organization for Women (NOW) and the ERAmerica coalition.
 The Homemakers' Equal Rights Association was formed to counter Schlafly's campaign.

 In 1972, when Schlafly began her campaign against the Equal Rights Amendment, the ERA had already been ratified by 28 of the required 38 states.
 Seven more states ratified the amendment after Schlafly began organizing opposition, but another five states rescinded their ratifications.
 The last state to ratify the ERA was Indiana, where State Senator Wayne Townsend cast the tie-breaking vote in January 1977.
 (Nevada, Illinois and Virginia ratified the ERA between 2017 and 2020, many years after the deadline to do so.)